King Ranch: In popular culture

-Edna Ferber's novel Giant of the ranches of Texas was turned into a film of the same name.
-Many of the events of the King Ranch, such as the discovery of oil on the property, are also in the film.
-Working-class millionaires can still be found in the oil towns of Texas, as well.
+Edna Ferber's novel Giant, which was turned into a film of the same name, takes place on the King Ranch.
+The film and novel depict several events in the ranch's history, such as the discovery of oil on the property.

 Forever Texas, the 2022 historical western novel by bestselling authors William W. Johnstone and J.A.
-Johnstone, is based on the true story of the founding of King Ranch.
+Johnstone, is based on the true story of the founding of the King Ranch.

 In the James Michener novel Centennial, the Venneford Ranch was said to be patterned after the King Ranch.

 The historical fiction novel Lords of the Land by Matt Braun is based on the King Ranch and its founder, although names and some circumstance have been altered.

 A cowboy's perspective on the King Ranch subsidiary in Australia, the cattle station Brunette Downs, is captured in the 2012 autobiography by Nick Campbell-Jones Don't Die Wondering.
 Campbell-Jones was a jackaroo (Australian cowboy) who started at Brunette Downs in 1963 and worked his way up to overseer and assistant manager before leaving in 1975.